mlaass/jomohojs/readme.md

 JomohoJS Game Engine
 ====================

 The easy and straight forward way to do 2D games in html5.
-JomohoJs comes with its own collaborative level editor togather (http://github.com/jomoho/togather2) and a comprehensive library of game related functionality
+JomohoJs comes with its own collaborative level editor togather (http://github.com/jomoho/togather2) and a comprehensive library of game related functionality.
-By automating and simplyfing as much as possible while still giving fine grained control, JomohoJs will make your development a fun and rewarding process.
+JomohoJs will make your development a fun and rewarding process, by automating and simplyfing as much as possible while still giving fine grained control.

 It comes comes with the following features: